colt4by5/windows-iotcore-docs/windows-iotcore/manage-your-device/DevicePortal.md

 ![Onboarding onto ICS](../media/DevicePortal/OnboardingICS.png)

 > [!NOTE]
-> Access point adapter is the WiFi adapter that act as a WiFi access point (it usually has an IP address like 192.168.137.1).
+> Access point adapter is the WiFi adapter that acts as a WiFi access point (it usually has an IP address like 192.168.137.1).
-> Shared network adapter is the adapter that connects to Internet (e.g.: Ethernet adapter).
+> Shared network adapter is the adapter that connects to Internet (e.g. Ethernet adapter).

 ![Onboard onto Soft AP](../media/DevicePortal/OnboardingSoftAP.png)